adamfoneil/DbFlow/README.md

-This is an approach to tracking changes to SQL Server objects automatically using several components you must create in a database:
+This is an approach to tracking changes to SQL Server objects automatically using several components you create in a database:

 - some [tables](https://github.com/adamfoneil/ChangeLogUtil/blob/master/Tables.sql),
 - a [table function](https://github.com/adamfoneil/ChangeLogUtil/blob/master/TableComponents.sql), and a